 This special interest of working with teenagers and young adults uses different approaches than I perhaps would with adults.
 Often it can be creative to encourage the client to engage in the counselling process and to be able to express their feelings and worries.
 Creative methods, which use play, art and crafts can also help give an insight into the unconscious mind of the client.
 Some older children may prefer to talk to their therapist in a similar way to an adult client or they may want a mixture of talking and using creative methods.

 I work flexibly in order to ensure all work is carried out in a way that best suits the client.
 It does not involve making decisions for the client nor giving advice or imposing beliefs on them.

 Clients I work with

 How I deliver therapy

 Humanistic, Person-Centred, Integrative, Psychodynamic, Young Person, Creative, and Trainees/Students.

 There are various issues I have encountered throughout my career such as; relationship difficulties, depression, anxiety, trauma, bullying, low self-esteem, abuse, self-harm, bereavement and loss.

 I am open to working with any issues you may bring.
 Examples of some issues you may like to seek help with:

-I am a member of NCS, BACP and I follow their ethical framework’s/codes, which is concerned with my professional conduct and your wellbeing.
+I am a member of NCPS, BACP and I follow their ethical framework’s/codes, which is concerned with my professional conduct and your wellbeing.